VisualisationExpo/AquaLickX/README.md

 6. Bless your livemount with `sudo bless --mount /Users/<YOUR USER NAME>/livemount --bootefi --create-snapshot`

-7. Reboot your Mac using the regular reboot mechanisms immediately after issuing the `bless`command describes above.
+7. Reboot your Mac using the regular reboot mechanisms immediately after issuing the `bless` command described above.

 **the command below will reboot your Mac then and there, so be careful unless you're certain that you have all your work saved in other applications**
 8. type `sudo reboot` in the existing Terminal window